clchen-arcadia/express-jobly/README.md

 An API that connects to the frontend: https://github.com/clchen-arcadia/react-jobly

 Live Demo: https://express-jobly-cdxn.onrender.com
-Query the companies at: https://express-jobly-cdxn.onrender.com/companies
+For example: query the companies at: https://express-jobly-cdxn.onrender.com/companies
-It can also be queried with a program like Insomnia.
+It can also serve HTTP requests from a program like Insomnia.

 To run locally:
 1. Clone the repo